Nancy Kerrigan: 1994 Winter Olympics

-The ladies single skating event of the 1994 Winter Olympics in the Hamar Olympic Amphitheatre took place seven weeks after the attack, and Kerrigan skated what she considered to be the best two performances of her life in the short program and free skate.
-She won the silver medal, finishing second to Oksana Baiul and ahead of Chen Lu as Tonya Harding finished in eighth place amid controversy.
+The women's single skating event of the 1994 Winter Olympics in the Hamar Olympic Amphitheatre of Norway took place seven weeks after the attack, and Kerrigan skated what she considered to be the best two performances of her life in the short program and free skate.
+She won the silver medal, finishing second to Oksana Baiul, and ahead of Chen Lu as Tonya Harding finished in eighth place amid controversy.
 Harding had trouble with her equipment (the laces on her skates) and was given a reskate by the judges.
 Kerrigan was in first place after the short program, but lost the free skate and the gold medal to Baiul in a close and controversial 5–4 decision.

 Kerrigan appeared to display dissatisfaction and disappointment with her second-place finish.
 While Kerrigan and Chen waited over 20 minutes for Olympic officials to find a copy of the Ukrainian national anthem, someone mistakenly told Kerrigan the delay in the presentation was because Baiul had cried off her make-up and was getting it retouched.
 Kerrigan, with obvious frustration, was caught on-camera saying, "Oh, come on.
 So she's going to get out here and cry again.
 What's the difference?"
-CBS chose to air the undiplomatic comment.
-This marked a distinct shift in the way Kerrigan was portrayed in the media, which had been somewhat protective of her image up to that point because of the attack against her.
+CBS chose to air the undiplomatic comment, marking a distinct shift in the way Kerrigan was portrayed in the media, which had been somewhat protective of her image up to that point because of the attack against her.

 Kerrigan elected not to attend the closing ceremonies at the Olympics.
 Her agent claimed this was because Norwegian security had advised her to leave due to death threats that had been made against her, but this was later denied.
-Instead, she left Norway early to take part in a prearranged publicity parade at Walt Disney World, her $2 million sponsor.
+Instead, she left Norway early to take part in a prearranged publicity parade at Walt Disney World, her $2-million sponsor.

 1994 Walt Disney World parade

 Following the 1994 Winter Olympics, Kerrigan participated in a Walt Disney World parade.
-She was caught on microphone saying to Mickey Mouse, "This is dumb.
+She was caught on microphone saying to Mickey Mouse, "This is so dumb.
 I hate it.
-This is the corniest thing I have ever done."
+This is the most corny thing I have ever done."
 She later said that her remark was taken out of context and she was not commenting on being in the parade but rather on her agent's insistence that she wear her silver medal in the parade.
 She said that her parents had always taught her not to show off or brag about her accomplishments.
 She added that she had nothing against Disney or Mickey Mouse: "Who could find fault with Mickey Mouse?
 He's the greatest mouse I've ever known."

 Commenting on the media backlash, Mike Barnicle of The Boston Globe said, "Now the thing is over so we've got to kill her.
 That's us [the media], not her."
 Either because of the bad publicity or her own inclinations, some of Kerrigan's previously announced endorsements and television deals were dropped after the Olympics.